robertmaxwilliams/max-website/blog/2019-4-5-Clovers.md

 the optimal strategy?

-Also note that you can change your sensitivity (I think that's actually the technical term) to 4 leafs, and decrease false negatives at the cost of increasing false negatives.
+Also note that you can change your sensitivity (I think that's actually the technical term) to 4 leafs, and decrease false negatives at the cost of increasing false positives or something.
 This can be done to a classifier by adding biases to the outputs, but how the human mind does this through act of will is a mystery as far as I know.

 My intuition about the values of my own confusion matrix led me to a strategy of looking at clovers very quickly, hardly pausing on one before the other, or even skimming around many at once without